HariSekhon/Knowledge-Base/debian.md

 While not as lean as [Alpine](alpine.md), it is full featured and more compatible.

-## Debian Preseeding - Automated Installs
+## Debian Preseeding - Automated Installations

 Debian can be installed using Preseeding for fully automated hands-off installations: